prrvchr/eMailerOOo/README.md

 ### What has been done for version 1.1.0:

 - In the connection configuration wizard (IspDB Wizard) it is now possible to deactivate the IMAP configuration.
   As a result, this no longer sends a thread (IMAP message) when merging a mailing.
+  In this same wizard, it is now possible to enter an email reply-to address.

 - In the email merge wizard, it is now possible to insert merge fields in the subject of the email.
 See [issue #6][73].
   In the subject of an email, a merge field is composed of an opening brace, the name of the referenced column (case sensitive) and a closing brace (ie: `{ColumnName}`).